Hello! If you are here, halfway is already done! You are reading the text that will help you to save the world (and become a programmer).

 CodeEasy consists of 3 courses:

-The beginner course contains a little deeper dive into C# theory and practice compared to the elementary course.
-All topics covered in elementary and beginner courses are essential for you to become a programmer.
+The intermediate course contains a little deeper dive into C# theory and practice compared to the elementary course.
+All topics covered in entry level and intermediate courses are essential for you to become a programmer.

 First of all, to solve tasks on CodeEasy, you need to